-These 100 things are just a few of the remarkable finds worth celebrating as we continue to mark the National Park Service's 100th birthday.
+These 100 things are just a few of the remarkable finds worth celebrating as we mark the National Park Service's 100th birthday.

 1. The world’s greatest concentration of geysers and hot springs.